dimodi/project-templates/README.md

-# Telerik Blazor Project Templates
+# Telerik Blazor Project and Item Templates

-This repository provides Visual Studio project templates for [Telerik Blazor apps](https://www.telerik.com/blazor-ui) with some convenient [extras](#extras).
+This repository provides Visual Studio templates for [Telerik Blazor apps](https://www.telerik.com/blazor-ui) with some convenient [extras](#extras).

 When installed, the templates can be used to create new Blazor apps in Visual Studio or with `dotnet new` CLI commands.